Croatia, Destinations

 Both cities are in different climate zones.
 Zagreb is in a warm continental zone.
 It can get quite cold in the winter, and it can be snowy.
 Summers are usually hot.

-Dubrovnik is in the Mediterranean zone; it doesn’t mean it’s hot and sunny all year around.
+Dubrovnik is in the Mediterranean zone; it doesn’t mean it’s hot and sunny all year round.

 It means hot, humid summers and mild, rainy winters.

 When it comes to the best time to visit.
-In Dubrovnik, it would typical South Europe season time.
+In Dubrovnik, it would be typical South European season time.
 Peak season is in July and August, but generally speaking, the season lasts from around May to September.

-You can of course visit Dubrovnik outside of these months; it will be calmer, but you can also feel it’s out of the season; some attractions may be closed.
+You can, of course, visit Dubrovnik outside of these months; it will be calmer, but you can also feel it’s out of the season; some places might be closed.
+However, in recent months Dubrovnik can get crowded even in the off-season.

 Zagreb is more an all-year-round destination and a great idea for a city break at any time.
-Even (or maybe I should say especially?) during November and December, because of the amazing Christmas markets and atmosphere in the city.
+Even (or maybe I should say especially?) during November and December because of the amazing Christmas markets (Advent in Zagreb) and atmosphere in the city.
 It has won the competition for Best Christmas Market Destination 3 times!

-The best time is spring, May, June and September.
+The best times are spring, May, June and September.
 Same for Zagreb, but here you have to add Christmas time as well!

-Dubrovnik also organises ‘Advent in Dubrovnik’, but it’s not yet that big or spectacular to travel mainly for this purpose.
+Dubrovnik also organises ‘Advent in Dubrovnik’, but it’s not yet that big or spectacular.

 Croatia is generally not a cheap country.
 Especially in the summer on the coast, it can get expensive.

 Dubrovnik is just an expensive city.
-I can’t remember details or find this article now, but I remember reading some article which placed Dubrovnik on a very high position (was it maybe 3rd?) of expensive European tourist destinations.
-It was some time ago, and quite a lot has changed now due to price changes throughout Europe.
+I can’t remember details or find this article now, but I remember reading some article which placed Dubrovnik in a very high position (was it maybe 3rd?) among expensive European tourist destinations.

 Anyway, be aware that Dubrovnik is just expensive, especially if you want to stay, eat out, and go for drinks in the Old Town.

-You can try to make it cheaper (e.g., go during off- season or stay further from the old town).
+You can try to make it cheaper (e.g., go during the off-season or stay further from the old town).

 In both Zagreb and Dubrovnik, there are international airports.

-Zagreb Airport is year-round airport with a lot of flights to main European and cities not only European.
-Dubrovnik is more seasonal; there are much more flights during the season.
+Zagreb Airport is a year-round airport with a lot of flights to main European and not only European cities.
+Dubrovnik is more seasonal; there are many more flights during the season.

 So if you are looking at travelling from around June, you will find many direct flights to Dubrovnik Airport, with standard and low-cost flights.
 Recently, Ryanair announced that they are making Dubrovnik one of their bases.